 Rosa moschata: very late to flower, beginning its display of simple white flowers in September and at its best in mid-October when most other plants are going to sleep.

 Geraniuim rose (Rosa moyesii): brilliant scarlet single flowers followed by extraordinary hips like elongated goblets in sealing wax red

 Burnet rose (Rosa spinosissima): a low-growing rose smothered in simple white flowers all summer, followed by marble-sized gleaming round near-black hips through autumn.

-Please ask the staff in our garden centre in Telford for more information and advice about growing wild 'species' roses.
+Please ask a member of the Lakeside team for more information and advice about growing wild 'species' roses.